Knowledge Equivalence in Digital Twins of Intelligent Systems: Digitally Twinning Intelligent Systems

 The environment not only is affected by the agents but also evolves according to its own endogenous dynamics.
 The coupling of the environment and agents results in the overall world dynamics, which is defined by a function \textit{Evolution} such that the transition from current moment $t$ to the next time step $t+1$ is the composite result of all the agent actions and the endogenous dynamics of the environment \cite{Michel2009}:

-$\mathbf{a}(t) = (a_1(t), a_2(t),...,a_m(t))$ is all the action made by each agent onto the environment at time $t$. $E_n(t)$ is the dynamics produced by the natural evolution of the environment (the $Process$).
-The symbol $\uplus$ denotes the action composition operator, which defines how the actions and endogenous dynamics of the environment at $t$ are composed to calculate the consequences on the previous environment state $\sigma(t)$ \cite{Michel2009}.
+$\mathbf{a}_t = (a_{1,t}, a_{2,t},...,a_{m,t})$ is all the action made by each agent onto the environment at time $t$, and $a_{i,t}$ is the action made by agent $i$ at time $t$. $E_n(t)$ is the dynamics produced by the natural evolution of the environment (the $Process$).
+The symbol $\uplus$ denotes the action composition operator, which defines how the actions and endogenous dynamics of the environment at $t$ are composed to calculate the consequences on the previous environment state $\sigma_t$ \cite{Michel2009}.